-The Association must follow the below Grievance Procedure.
+GSA must follow the below Grievance Procedure.

-- (a) The grievance procedure applies to disputes under this Constitution between: - (i) a Member and another Member; - (ii) a Member and the GSA Board, Representative Council or any Committee; - (iii) a Member and the Association. - (b) A Member must not initiate a Grievance Procedure in relation to a matter that is the subject of a disciplinary procedure until the disciplinary procedure has been completed.
+- (a) The grievance procedure applies to disputes under this Constitution between: - (i) a Member and another Member; - (ii) a Member and the GSA Board, Representative Council, Faculty Council or any subcommittee; and - (iii) a Member and the Association. - (b) A Member must not initiate a Grievance Procedure in relation to a matter that is the subject of a disciplinary procedure until the disciplinary procedure has been completed.